Crescent City, California: Transportation

 Highway access is provided by U.S. Route 101, which runs directly through the city, connecting the Oregon Coast to the north and Eureka to the south.
 U.S. Route 199 begins north of Crescent City and runs northeast to Grants Pass, Oregon.
 The junction of U.S. Routes 101 and 199 is one of only two junctions of two U.S. Routes in California, the other being the junction of U.S. Routes 6 and 395 in Bishop.

 SkyWest Airlines formerly served Del Norte County Airport (also known as Jack McNamara Field) as United Express until April 7, 2015.
 Most flights connected to San Francisco International Airport.
 PenAir contracted to begin serving the airport with Saab 340 turboprop aircraft beginning September 15, 2015.

-Contour Airlines currently operates flights from Crescent City (CEC) to the Oakland International Airport (OAK).
+Advanced Air currently operates flights from Crescent City (CEC) to Oakland International Airport (OAK) and Los Angeles-Hawthorne Airport (HHR).

 Local public transit is provided by Redwood Coast Transit and by various taxi companies.
 Crescent City is also served by Curry Public Transit, and POINT.

 The Crescent City Harbor serves as a commercial fishing port for salmon, shrimp, tuna, cod, and dungeness crab commercial fishing vessels.
-The Harbor is also home to multiple fishing and non-fishing related businesses and harbor governmental offices.
+The Harbor is also home to multiple fishing- and non-fishing-related businesses and harbor governmental offices.
 The Crescent City Harbor also has several pleasure boat docks.